openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 1. Download Raspberry PI Imager
 2. Flash Raspberry Pi OS 64Bit Bookworm Lite on an SD card with appropriate size (e.g. 64GB ) -> add the necessary settings (i.e. SSH, wifi password, uc2/youseetoo password/login ) )> Flash
-3. Boot Raspberry Pi and wait until it's full there; ~5 minutes => It should be connected to you r wifi; you're computer should be in the same network
+3. Boot Raspberry Pi and wait until it's full there; ~5 minutes => It should be connected to you r wifi; you're computer should be in the same network, you can check it's ip by using tools like Fing (Android app) which scans the ips in your network or Angry ip scanner which is for MAC OsX which will do the same on mac
-4. You should be able to log into that using ssh
+4. You should be able to log into that using ssh => `ssh uc2@IP-ADDRESS`
 5. Install imswitch; Go to https://github.com/openUC2/ImSwitchDockerInstall?tab=readme-ov-file#imswitch--docker-on-raspi and then follow the procedures:
 ```bash
 cd ~/Downloads